 Industrial archaeology - on demand as a seminar (ANTH 696b).
 Next scheduled in Fall 2015.

-Tanya Chiykowski is a PhD student at Binghamton University, and will be working on petrographic analysis of temper sands and pottery from Sonora, Mexico until September 2015.
+Tanya Chiykowski is a PhD student at Binghamton University, and is working in my lab on petrographic analysis of temper sands and pottery from Sonora, Mexico until September 2015.
 Her study is funded by NSF Grant 1443431.